 By leveraging broad and narrow terms, you can get one step closer to improving your search engine rankings, bringing more traffic to your website, increasing brand awareness, driving sales, and boosting your bottom line.

-You don’t have to balance your SEM and SEO strategies alone.
+But you don’t have to balance your SEM and SEO strategies alone.
 Get in touch with HawkSEM today to see how we can help.

 This article has been updated and was originally published in April 2021.